 Quality relationships are what keep us connected.
 While some H.S. activities are done through our Life Groups, special events include:

 Combining media, music and a message we strive to expose students to all aspects of God’s nature, character, and expectations.

 Topics this year:

-Focusing on relationships, students in small, age‐graded groups dig deeper and discuss each Wednesday’s lesson topic on Sunday mornings and develop lasting relationships through mentoring, nurturing and accountability.
+Focusing on relationships, students in small, age-graded groups dig deeper and discuss Wednesday and other lesson topics on Sunday mornings to develop lasting relationships through mentoring, nurturing and accountability.